-- valuing, listening to and respecting them; - designing our online classroom with safeguarding front of mind; - appointing a nominated child safeguarding lead, a deputy child safeguarding lead and a lead board member for safeguarding; - developing child protection and safeguarding policies and procedures which reflect best practice;
+- valuing, listening to and respecting them; - designing our online classroom with safeguarding front of mind; - appointing a nominated child safeguarding lead, a deputy child safeguarding lead and a lead board member for safeguarding; - developing child protection and safeguarding policies and procedures which reflect best practice; - using our safeguarding procedures to share concerns and relevant information with agencies who need to know, and involving children, young people, parents, families and carers appropriately; - creating and maintaining an anti-bullying environment and ensuring that we have a policy and procedure to help us deal effectively with any bullying that does arise; - developing and implementing an effective online safety policy and related procedures, including designing a tutoring platform that allows no access to the wider web for students when using our service and our AI tutor can only load up pre-approved slides and images, and so ensure we satisfy the filtering elements of KCSIE; - sharing information about child protection and safeguarding best practice with our school customers including informing them of all safeguarding incidents and disclosures and liaising with them on pupil absence (informing in the event that they were unaware of this);

-- using our safeguarding procedures to share concerns and relevant information with agencies who need to know, and involving children, young people, parents, families and carers appropriately; - creating and maintaining an anti-bullying environment and ensuring that we have a policy and procedure to help us deal effectively with any bullying that does arise; - developing and implementing an effective online safety policy and related procedures; - sharing information about child protection and safeguarding best practice with our school customers; - recruiting staff and volunteers safely, ensuring all necessary checks are made; - providing effective management for staff and volunteers through supervision, support, training and quality assurance measures; - implementing a code of conduct for staff and tutors; - using our procedures to manage any allegations against staff and tutors appropriately; - ensuring that we have effective complaints and whistleblowing measures in place; - recording and storing information professionally and securely.
+- recruiting staff and volunteers safely, ensuring all necessary checks are made; - providing effective management for staff and volunteers through supervision, support, training and quality assurance measures, such training to include understanding the heightened risks where a student has Special Educational Needs (SEND); - implementing a code of conduct for staff; - using our procedures to manage any allegations against staff and technology appropriately; - ensuring that we have effective complaints and whistleblowing measures in place; - recording and storing information professionally and securely.

-2.4 TSL-specific safeguards
+2.4 Al-specific safeguards

-Alongside adhering to best practice safeguarding measures, TSL is set up to provide additional built-in safeguards compared to most teaching, and organisations working with children:
+Alongside adhering to best practice safeguarding measures, TSL is set up to provide additional built-in safeguards appropriate for safeguarding.